kitnil/awesome/README.md

 ## Perl

+- [mysqlbak](https://github.com/jimsalterjrs/mysqlbak) - CLI tool to dump all mysql dbs on a local or remote host to one gzipped file per database.
+- [wg-admin](https://github.com/jimsalterjrs/wg-admin) - Simple CLI utilities to manage a WireGuard server
+- [network-testing](https://github.com/jimsalterjrs/network-testing) - This is a small collection of GPLv3-licensed tools to assist an intrepid researcher in testing the performance of networks, wired or wireless.
+- [blindanalysis](https://github.com/jimsalterjrs/blindanalysis) - A simple tool to enable blinded analysis of images (or other files) in a lab setting.
+- [sanoid](https://github.com/jimsalterjrs/sanoid) - Policy-driven snapshot management and replication tools.
+Using ZFS for underlying next-gen storage.
+(Btrfs support plans are shelved unless and until btrfs becomes reliable.)
+Primarily intended for Linux, but BSD use is supported and reasonably frequently tested.
 - [Perl-Critic](https://github.com/Perl-Critic/Perl-Critic) - The leading static analyzer for Perl.
 Configurable, extensible, powerful.
 - [urxvt-resize-font](https://github.com/simmel/urxvt-resize-font) - URxvt Perl extension for resizing the font
 - [openkore](https://github.com/OpenKore/openkore) - A free/open source client and automation tool for Ragnarok Online